-In order to zeroize the module of all keys and CSPs, it is necessary to first rebuild the module's image essentially wiping out all data from the module; the rebuild must be performed by McAfee.
+In order to zeroize the module of all keys and CSPs, it is necessary to first rebuild the module's image, essentially wiping out all data from the module.
 Once a factory reset has been performed, default keys and CSPs will be set up as part of the renewal process.
 These keys must be recreated as per the instructions found in Table 13.
 Failure to recreate these keys will result in a non-compliant module.